-The text is available online as a hardcover and ebook.
+The text is available at the campus bookstore for purchase, online as a hardcover and ebook.
 A pdf of the book is on Avenue as well.
-Detailed lecture notes and R software examples will be posted on the class website.
+Problem sets and examples of computer code will be posted on the class website.